Piers of Whitby: Tate Hill Pier

-In Bram Stoker’s Dracula (1897), the pier features as a landing point for Dracula as a dog, who the comes ashore and leaps up the 199 steps.
+In Bram Stoker's novel Dracula (1897), the pier features as a landing point for Dracula as a dog, who the comes ashore and leaps up the 199 steps.
 This event was inspired by the wreck of the Demeter in 1855, which was photographed by Frank Sutcliffe, and seen in print by Bram Stoker in 1890.
 At the end of Tate Hill Pier is a large black anchor, which was caught in the nets of the MV Ocean venture in November 1991.
 It is unsure which ship the anchor came from, but was gifted to Whitby as a symbol of its nautical heritage.

 The patch of land between Tate Hill Pier and the East Pier is known as Collier (or) Collier's Hope, where Whitby Cats (flat-bottomed collier ships, hence the name of Collier's Hope) landed to offload coal.
 Whilst this is overlaid with sand, it is hard alum shale underneath.
 Indeed, both the West and East piers are sat on different rocks due to the Eskdale Anticline: the West Pier is built on oolitic sandstone, and the East Pier is built on hard alum shale (which can also be seen in the West and East Cliffs at Whitby respectively).
 This is why there is sand westwards from the West Pier to Sandsend, and why there is hard rock eastwards from the East Pier through Saltwick Nab.